TuriSc/RP2040-Button/README.md

-# RP2040 Button
+# Raspberry Pi Pico Button
-## Button debounce library for Raspberry Pi Pico
+## Button debounce library for Raspberry Pi Pico (RP2040 and RP2350)

 A C library to define and debounce push buttons on a Raspberry Pi Pico.
 It generates interrupts after listening to GPIO_IRQ events.